- Overview of the thyroid gland

 An overactive thyroid can be treated in a number of ways.
 There is no single preferred method – the chosen option usually depends on the type and severity of hyperthyroidism, as well as the age and general health of the affected person.

 Treatment methods include antithyroid drugs like methimazole, which block the ability of the thyroid gland to produce thyroid hormone, radioactive iodine, which destroys the thyroid cells that produce thyroid hormone and thyroid surgery (thyroidectomy), where most of the thyroid gland is removed, and the resultant hypothyroidism is treated with levothyroxine.
-Beta-blockers may be prescribed to lessen the symptoms of hyperthyroidism while treatments are taking effect.
+Beta-blockers may be prescribed to lessen the symptoms of hyperthyroidism, mainly fast heart rate and high blood pressure, while treatments are taking effect.

 Because treatment will depend on the type of thyroiditis experienced, consultation with a medical professional is very important.
 Taking over-the-counter medication without advice from a healthcare provider is not recommended.